“Customers don’t trust you.”— Mikkel Svane, CEO and Founder of ZenDesk, at Relate Live 2017

 Fake news, corporate scandals and broken promises dominate public discourse.

-In my work as an ethical conversion copywriter, I’ve come across 4 common mistakes that can put people off when they first come to your website.
+In our work as ethical conversion copywriters, we’ve come across 4 common mistakes that can put people off when they first come to your website.

-In this article, I’ll explain what they are, why they matter, and how to fix them:
+In this article, we’ll explain what they are, why they matter, and how to fix them:

 These are not just rookie errors either.
-I’ve seen them on startup websites as well as corporate sales pages, and in many different industries.
+We’ve seen them on startup websites as well as corporate sales pages, and in many different industries.

 So feel free to bookmark this blog post and return to it whenever you need it.